The Classical Compact Groups and Gaussian Multiplicative Chaos: Statement of Main Result and Strategy of Proof

 \end{theorem}

-Claeys, Glesner, Minakov and Yang have recently communicated to us a new expression for the uniform asymptotics of Toeplitz+Hankel determinants.
-The specialisation of their formula to our situation is stated in Theorem \ref{thm:T+H Claeys}.
-Using this, we can prove our second main result, which extends Theorem \ref{thm:main} to the full circle, but for a slightly smaller set of parameters $\alpha,\beta$:
+The specialisation of the formulas in \cite{Claeys et al} to our situation is stated in Theorem \ref{thm:T+H Claeys}.
+Using these, we can prove our second main result, which extends Theorem \ref{thm:main} to the full circle, but for a slightly smaller set of parameters $\alpha,\beta$.
+The reason for the different sets of parameters $\alpha, \beta$ is explained in Remark \ref{remark:parameters}.